-• RES and highly efficient cogeneration electricity producers with installed capacity of 4MW and above are now obliged to sell electricity (up to a set amount) on the free market via a power exchange or through the balancing group co-ordinator and are compensated with a premium paid by SESF (and determined by EWRC) representing the difference between such producer's prior preferential price and a forecast market price set by EWRC.
-When the contract for premium between the SESF and the relevant producer is signed, the pre-existing long-term purchase contract between NEK and such producer will be terminated.
-There is a transition period running from 1 July 2018 until 1 January 2019 whereby such producers can still oblige NEK to purchase electricity at preferential prices under the prior model but NEK is eligible to receive compensation from SESF for the amount of the premium.
-By no longer being obligated to purchase electricity from such producers at preferential prices, these changes are expected to further improve the financial position of NEK by reducing its costs.

-Grid losses for transmission and distribution are to be purchased from the power exchange.
-By transferring the trade of grid losses onto the power exchange, NPP Kozloduy is absolved from its obligations to supply this quantity at a regulated price (BGN/MWh 54.00 for the current regulatory period, starting on 1 July 2018) and is able to realise it at market prices.
+- RES and highly efficient cogeneration electricity producers with installed capacity of 4MW and above will be obliged to sell electricity (up to a set amount) on the free market via a power exchange or through the balancing group co-ordinator and will be compensated with a premium paid by SESF representing the difference between such producer's prior preferential price and a forecast market price set by EWRC.
+When the contract for premium between the SESF and the relevant producer is signed, the pre-existing long-termpurchase contract between NEK and such producer will be terminated.
+There is a transition period running from 1 July 2018 until 1 January 2019 whereby such producers can still oblige NEK to purchase electricity at preferential prices under the prior model but NEK will be eligible to receive compensation from SESF for the amount of the premium.
+By no longer being obligated to purchase electricity from such producers at preferential prices, these changes are expected to further improve the financial position of NEK by reducing its costs. - Grid losses for transmission and distribution shall be purchased from the power exchange.
+By transferring the trade of grid losses onto the power exchange, NPP Kozloduy will be absolved from its obligations to supply this quantity at a regulated price and will be able to realise it at market prices.

-In addition, SESF now collects the OBS fee directly from participants on the free market and, to secure such fee payments, traders and producers are required to provide bank guarantees or deposits.
+In addition, SESF will begin to collect the OBS fee directly from participants on the free market and, to secure such fee payments, traders and producers will be required to provide bank guarantees or deposits.
 These measures are expected to improve the OBS fee collection process and the full and timely compensation of NEK from SESF for the amounts it is owed from OBS revenues.

 Pursuant to the legislative changes, the share of the free market is estimated to increase to more than 65 per cent. of the Bulgarian electricity market by 2019.
-Under the new market model implemented on 1 July 2018, NEK is absolved from a substantial part of its single buyer/public supplier obligations (including the obligation to purchase electricity at preferential prices from RES and highly-efficient cogeneration plants with installed capacity above 4 MW) which caused the formation of tariff deficits in the past.
+Under the new market model, NEK will be absolved from a substantial part of its single buyer/public supplier obligations (including the obligation to purchase electricity at preferential prices) which caused the formation of tariff deficits in the past.
 Together with the regulatory measures implemented in 2015 and 2016 (as described above), this is expected to further improve the financial position of NEK.

 Despite a number of challenges for the Group arising from opening the market, the Group expects market liberalisation to positively affect the financial results and the stability of the Group.
-In particular, the Group's generation assets benefit from numerous market advantages, including the variety of products that can be provided, the ability to set prices competitively and flexibility in response to changing demand.
+In particular, the Group's generation assets will benefit from numerous market advantages, including the variety of products that can be provided, the ability to set prices competitively and flexibility in response to changing demand.
 In particular:

-- electricity generated by the NPP has a low production price and market liberalisation will contribute to increasing the revenues of NPP Kozloduy because market prices are typically higher than regulated prices.
-As of 1 July 2018, NPP is no longer obliged to supply electricity for technological losses at regulated prices and its regulated quota for the current regulatory period has been decreased by 38 per cent. as compared to the previous one by EWRC; - NEK, as an operator of 30 HPPs and PSPPs, is expected to be a key player on the platforms for short-term trading on the power exchange with attractive products and competitive prices; and - technical features of the generation units of TPP Maritsa East 2 enable the plant to offer, in addition to baseload electricity, modulated peak electricity which is traditionally traded at a higher price.
+- electricity generated by the NPP has a low production price and market liberalisation will contribute to increasing the revenues of NPP Kozloduy because market prices are typically higher than regulated prices; - NEK, as an operator of 30 HPPs and PSPPs, is expected to be a key player on the platforms for short-term trading on the power exchange with attractive products and competitive prices; and - technical features of the generation units of TPP Maritsa East 2 enable the plant to offer, in addition to baseload electricity, modulated peak electricity which is traditionally traded at a higher price.